About

 Following instinct

-I went to graduate school for clinical psychology to study instinct, motivation and how to use both to evoke the best of ourselves.
-What became clear was this: we all know why we second-guess ourselves, it was the how and when that catalyzed more specific, personalized, and useful insight into why we end up second-guessing, and that has a profound impact on our instincts and motivation to connect and make a difference.
+I studied instinct, motivation and how to use both to evoke the best of ourselves in a clinical environment.
+What became clear was this: we all know why we second-guess ourselves, it was the how and when that catalyzed more specific, personalized, and useful insight into why we end up second-guessing.
+That knowledge has a profound impact on our instincts and motivation to connect and make a difference.
 This led to a deep understanding of confidence levels and how those beliefs shape the choices we make from one moment to the next.
+Merging my dual interests in mental health and athletics, I soon realized movement and physical activity could crystalize psychological insights.
+The therapeutic work I was doing became more powerful and fun for my clients, while simultaneously reducing stress, which aided in melting away resistance.
+This made overcoming barriers so much easier.

-I’d be honored to bring those qualities and results to our work together.
+I’d be honored to bring those qualities - and results - to our work together.